-- Search the co-workers or groups to add and click OK.
+- Find the coworker(s) or group(s) you want to add and click on OK.
 You can press the Enter key to start a search directly in the LDAP directory.
-If you are looking for a group: - · Groups coming from the local directory have a green icon, - Groups coming from the LDAP directory have a yellow icon. - Click Apply and OK in the Properties window to apply the modifications.
+If you are looking for a group: - · Groups coming from the local directory have a green icon, - Groups coming from the LDAP directory have a yellow icon. - 3.
+Click on OK to apply the changes.